Shopify Buy Button vs. Snipcart: The Good, The Bad, & The AwesomeJune 06, 2019

 Advantages of Shopify's vast underlying ecosystem

-And of course, thanks to Shopify's impressive workforce, you get 24/7 phone, chat & email support.
+There is definitely another more obvious advantage to going with a larger company like Shopify: thanks to their impressive workforce, you get 24/7 phone, chat & email support.

 Native e-commerce features for Snipcart

 Unlike Snipcart, the Buy Button doesn't handle native subscriptions and recurring payments.
-You'll need to purchase apps (20$/month) to help you do that.
+You'd also need to purchase apps (20$/month) to help you do that.
+It’s these little add-ons that can start to hinder your e-commerce functionalities at the most basic level.

 An important difference in shopping UX

 While conceptually similar, both solutions are technically different.
 Take the products, or buy buttons for instance.
-The Buy Button provides you an embeddable snippet of code over which you have little control:
+The Buy Button provides you an embeddable snippet of code over which you have little control.
+For example, if we made a product selling "Bodyguard Services" by our very own Snipcart hero, BatNan, you'd get a code snippet (on the left, below) to create the following product in your cart (on the right).

 As for Snipcart, it allows you to define product attributes on any HTML element on your code (could be a button, a text link, an image, etc.).
 In this sense, you're in charge of displaying product and product pages however you'd like!

 The Shopify Buy Button comes with a simple shopping cart, as we've seen in the .gif earlier.
 However, the real checkout process is separated from the cart itself.
 When a customer hits the "checkout" button, a new window pops up, prompting a different URL than the merchant's site.
-There's definitely an important clash in the user experience here.
+There's definitely an important clash in the user experience here and takes away from the strength of your brand.

 Snipcart, on the other hand, handles the whole shopping experience (from adding items to the cart to completing a credit card transaction) directly on the merchant's site.
 And since developers can customize Snipcart's look and feel however they want, the checkout steps still feel like a part of one seamless browsing and buying experience.